briannhinton/data-sources/README.md

 “Every man is said to have his peculiar ambition.
 I have no other so great as that of being truly esteemed of my fellow men, by rendering myself worthy of their esteem.”
 - Lincoln

+## Movie Quotes
+“Begin each day like it was on purpose.”
+- Hitch
+“Soon we must all face the choice between what is right, and what is easy.”
+- Harry Potter and the Goblet of Fire